Cheukting/py03_101/README.md

 ---

-## Python and Rust type conversion
+## Exercise 3 - Python and Rust type conversion

 In the last part of exercise 1, you may noteice the marco for the function signature: